AnasAlshahrani/AnasAlshahrani/README.md

 - 👋 Hi, I’m @Anas
 - 👀 I’m interested in web development & mobile applications development.
-- 🌱 I’m currently learning and focus on web development by using .net framework.
+- 🌱 I’m currently learning and focus on web development by using Python, PHP, & C#..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...